networklocum/curl-web/README.md

  - [ ] last status of a query
 - [ ] separate GET params from URL
 - [ ] use flexbox instead of float-left or col-xx-n
+- [ ] add tabs: ability to add new tabs to edit queries

 ### Level 3